TERRORIST GROUPS

 Detroit, Michigan

-A Nigerian AQAP operative tries to detonate a nonmetallic bomb concealed in his underwear on a commercial flight from Amsterdam to Detroit with 289 people on board.
+A Nigerian AQAP operative attempts to detonate a nonmetallic bomb concealed in his underwear on a commercial flight from Amsterdam to Detroit with 289 people on board.

 12 October 2000